Zhuoy3/CDpan/README.md

 ref = *.fasta
 ## The NCBI nucleotide non-redundant index, download from <https://genome-idx.s3.amazonaws.com/centrifuge/nt_2018_3_3.tar.gz>
 nt_index =
 ## The file contained the NCBI taxid which you want to keep, just one colunm.
-We supply a example file contained all chordate taxid in the <https://github.com/kimi-du-bio/CDpan/examples/Liliopsida.taxid>.
+We supply a example file contained all liliopsida taxid in the <https://github.com/kimi-du-bio/CDpan/examples/Liliopsida.taxid>.
 taxid =

 # The parameter of pre-processing.